mattmakai/programming-notes/puppet/puppet-labs-training-sept-2012/sept-18.md

 Introduction
 ------------
-* Puppet advantage in level of detailed simulation
+* Puppet advantage in level of detailed simulation versus other solutions
 * Facts - pieces of inventoried data (custom pieces of information) that the client sends to the Puppet Master (facts are inventory information)
 * conditional logic happens on the puppet master, not the puppet agents